Dana Beth Ardi: Career

 After receiving her PhD, Ardi began a career in special education, working in Boston and New York, and serving as an assistant professor of education at Fordham University's Graduate School of Education.
 In 1983, she was hired by McGraw-Hill Productions, which marked the start of Ardi's career in traditional and developing media.
 In 1994, Ardi was hired by R.R.
 Donnelly and Sons, where she led the company's new media initiatives, and, in 1995, she was appointed managing director, Partner, and Global Practice Leader at TMP Worldwide, an executive search firm.
 At TMP, Ardi focused on human capital and organizational design.
 She left the company in 2000.
 Subsequently, she joined Jerry Colonna, Bob Greene and Fred Wilson at Flatiron Partners, a well-known early-stage venture capital fund, where she developed the now-standard practice of including the value of human capital into the overall determination of corporate worth.
 From 2000 through 2009, Ardi served as a partner and managing director at JPMorgan Partners/CCMP Capital, LLC, a private equity firm.
 Ardi left the company to found Corporate Anthropology Inc., a human capital and advisory firm which provides recruitment and organizational consulting to start ups, investors and corporate clients.

 Involvement in contemporary art

 Ardi is a noted contemporary art collector and a mentor to contemporary artists and gallerists.
-Her personal collection includes works by Kelley Walker, Tracey Emin, Aaron Curry, Sarah VanDerBeek, Dana Schutz, Martha Rosler, Seth Price, Wolfgang Tillmans, Amy Sillman, Anne Collier, Josh Smith, Heimo Zobernig, Carter Mull, Sarah Crowner, William Wegman, and Andy Warhol.
-Ardi is a fellow of the Royal Society of the Arts, and is an officer on the Creative Arts Council of the Museum of Modern Art in New York.
+She is a fellow of the Royal Society of the Arts, and is an officer on the Creative Arts Council of the Museum of Modern Art in New York.
 Additionally, she is a member of the Leadership Council of the New York Foundation for the Arts.

 Recognition

-Ardi, who wrote the column Ask Dr. Dana for The Industry Standard from 1998 - 2001, is a mentor for Springboard Enterprises, a "highly-vetted expert network of innovators, investors and influencers who are dedicated to building high-growth technology-oriented companies led by women."
+Ardi, who wrote the column Ask Dr. Dana for The Industry Standard from 1998-2001, is a mentor for Springboard Enterprises, a "highly-vetted expert network of innovators, investors and influencers who are dedicated to building high-growth technology-oriented companies led by women."
 She has been a keynote and featured speaker at conferences and seminars worldwide, including events presented by The Wall Street Journal, Digital Hollywood, and the Harvard Business School.